 C. Any individual, business, political, charitable, religious, patriotic, or philanthropic group desiring to sell merchandise or services on a door-to-door basis within the City limits of Redmond shall first obtain a permit from the City.

 Ice Cream truck means a motor vehicle utilized as the point of retail sales of commercially prepared pre-wrapped or prepackaged ice cream, frozen yogurt, frozen custard, flavored frozen water or similar frozen products.
-Click here for an application.

 An Itinerant Merchant is a person who either carries goods, wares or merchandise from area to area, selling or offering the same for retail sales, or offers goods, wares or merchandise from a location not larger than 5,000 square feet, which can be removed from the business site at the close of business each day without making the business permanent and continuous in the City.
-Please click here for a permit application.

 City Code 7.352 states that no person shall allow, promote, conduct or cause to be advertised an assembly of persons in a public park or on public property when the person believes or has reason to believe that 100 or more persons will attend, unless a valid city permit has been obtained for the use of the park or other property for the assembly.
 One permit shall be required for each assembly.
 Liability for failure to comply with the provisions of City Code Sections .352 to 7.394 shall attach to persons who are responsible for obtaining permits under those provisions.